SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

 > To troubleshoot problems after enabling TLS encryption, consult the *SLSearch.txt* log file.

 > [!NOTE]
-> When replacing certificates, e.g. when the certificates expired, make sure to delete the **elasticsearch.keystore** file in the **elasticsearch** folder.
+> When replacing certificates, e.g. when the certificates have expired, make sure to delete the **elasticsearch.keystore** file in the **elasticsearch** folder.

 ### Inter-node TLS encryption